TestNetRun/CasperDelegate/README.md

   * List of current validators: https://cspr.live/validators
 * Start the delegation script and follow the instructions: `./delegate.sh`
 * Take note of the `deployment hash`.
 If it all goes well, you can see the result of your delegation in a few minutes by copy-pasting your deployment hash on cspr.live.

+## Undelegation
+* Check your account's balance with `./balance.sh ACCOUNT-ADDRESS`
+* Make sure you have enough number of CSPR to cover the gas fee for undelegation.
+You will need at least 0.5 CSPR which will be the cost of the undelegation procedure.
+* Note down the public key address of the validator you have your tokens currently delegated on.
+* Start the undelegation script and follow the instructions: `./undelegate.sh`
+* Take note of the `deployment hash`.
+If it all goes well, you can see the result of your undelegation in a few minutes by copy-pasting your deployment hash on cspr.live.
+  * After seeing success status on your undelegation, the network will keep your funds locked for ~14 hours (7 eras), and then automatically return to your wallet.
+  * You can do partial undelegations.
+For example, if you have 10K CSPR staked, you can undelegate 1K of it and leave the rest staked.